ntnn/paperwrap/README.md

 `wrapper.py` is the actual api-wrapper.
 `models.py` contains classes for paperwork-instances, noteboooks, notes and tags.
-`paperwork.py` is a command-line client.
+`paperworks.py` is a command-line client.

-#CLI
-`paperwork` searches for the file `~/.paperworkrc` and, if found, reads host, username and password - if the file is not found the client prompts for values.
-A template can be found in the file `paperworkrc.template`.
+#Command Line Interface
+`paperworks` connects to the remote host and provides a command line interface to manage the notes.
+If a file `.paperworkrc` in `$HOME` exists `paperworks` parses the credentials.
+If no such file exists the credentials can be entered via prompt.
+`help` will display the vailable commands.